-Following her appearance, Steph secured work experience on Tomorrow's World and not long after, made it on to the payroll as a part-time researcher in the current affairs department, while studying science at University College London.
+Following her appearance, Steph secured work experience on Tomorrow's World and not long after, made it on to the payroll as a part-time researcher, while studying at University College London.

-Within months she became the main producer for daily financial news on the Today programme on Radio 4, securing interviews with top business leaders and running a number foreign projects, including a stint in Chicago covering the trial of Conrad Black and a series from Brazil investigating the biofuels industry.
+After graduating she became the main producer for daily financial news on the Today programme on Radio 4, securing interviews with top business leaders and running a number of foreign projects, including a stint in Chicago covering the trial of Conrad Black and a series from Brazil investigating the biofuels industry.

 Two years later, within weeks of becoming the producer for the then economics editor, Evan Davis, the financial world was in meltdown.
 Steph has covered its developments ever since.

-Never shy of putting in the hours, Steph also spent time building up her own on-air profile, which included working as a business presenter on the Chris Evans Drivetime show on Radio 2 - a role that once required presenting the business news in the voice of the Godfather.
+Never shy of putting in the hours, Steph also spent time building up her own on-air profile, which included working as a business presenter on the Chris Evans Drivetime show on Radio 2 and on BBC 5 live.

 And when she's not talking money or media, Steph is a former champion Irish dancer and still keeps her foot in, often attending international competitions, where she helps to coach dancers.